Rise Hill from Dent Station

 Walk 1 - Rise Hill [556m] from Dent Station or Dent - 9 miles [one way] - 4.5 hours - An excellent walk over gentle fells with good views and little prospect of meeting anybody!
 A good walk for when the other fells are shrouded in mist however due to the limited bus service this can only really be undertaken on Saturday unless doing a 14 mile circuit!
 The walk can be either accomplished starting at Dent village or Dent station.
 I have described the latter below in order to have the opportunity of spending some time in Dent .
 Back to Dentdale

-The walk uses the Saturdays only Dent Station - Dent Village bus link which is timed to fit in with the northbound morning train service arriving in Dent at about 1020 - This is an excellent service which continues to Kendal via Sedbergh.
-Note: as mentioned above this would be a 14 mile circuit if the bus service is not used.
+The walk uses the Saturdays and Summer Sundays only Dent Station - Dent Village bus link which is timed to fit in with the northbound morning train service - This is an excellent service which continues to Kendal via Sedbergh.
+Note: this would be a 14 mile circuit via Dent if the bus service is not used.

-Cross four fields and the final stile being located within some trees with a waymarker nearby.
-Bear left for 200m or so along the track leading from High Barth passing to one side of the stone barn.
-Look for a stile on the left - sometimes difficult to spot.
-Now pass through a further four fields usually containing small ponies.
+Now cross four fields in succession, the final stile being located within some trees with a waymarker nearby.
+Passing through the stile bear slightly left for 200m passing to the left hand side of the stone barn and then right into a an enclosed track.
+As the track appears to come to an end look for a stile on the left.
+Now pass through a further four fields towards High Hall.
 There is a recently constructed lake to encourage wildlife enroute.
-The path now descends towards High Hall an impressive stone farmhouse sadly in poor repair.
+The path now descends towards High Hall an impressive stone Lakeland style farmhouse sadly now in poor repair.
 Pass through the gate to the right of the farm house and through the farmyard.
-Now proceed along the farm track down to the lane at the bottom.
-Turn left.
-After 300m look for a stile in the wall and turn right to follow the river.
-The path emerges at Church Bridge.
+Now proceed along the farm track passing Low Hall and down to the aptly named Flood Lane at the bottom.
+Turn left along the lane.
+After 300m look for a stile in the wall and turn right to follow the River Dee.
+The path now emerges at Church Bridge.
 Turn right and follow the road into Dent for refreshment in one of the several cafes or two pubs.

 For current timetables see Western Dales Bus